-3 What is a construction?
+6.3 What is a construction?

 The last section outlined a fundamental assumption of Construction Grammar, namely that linguistic knowledge exclusively consists of a large network of constructions.
-A common reaction to this claim is the question what a construction actually is.
+A common reaction to this claim is the question of what a construction actually is.
 Is everything a construction?
 If everything in language is a construction, is the term not entirely vacuous?
 Contrary to first impressions, the term construction is defined very precisely (cf. Kay 2013), and the statement that “everything in language is a construction” is in need of an important qualification.
 Starting with the latter, it is crucial to distinguish between the words and phrases that speakers utter, which are called constructs, and the more abstract constructions that underlie these constructs.
 A string of words such as our little farm on the prairie is not, in itself, a construction.
 Rather, the string and its parts instantiate a number of constructions, such as the noun phrase construction, the attributive adjective construction, and the prepositional phrase construction.
-As a rule, if a pattern of language use can be fully analyzed in terms of more general patterns, that particular pattern of language use is not a construction.
+As a rule, if a pattern of language use can be fully analysed in terms of more general patterns, that particular pattern of language use is not a construction.
 With that in mind, the notion of constructions can be approached in more positive terms.
 A very influential definition of the term construction is the following (Goldberg 1995: 4):

 C is a CONSTRUCTION iffdef C is a form-meaning pair <Fi, Si> such that some aspect of Fi or some aspect of Si is not strictly predictable from C’s component parts or from other previously established constructions.

 This definition echoes several ideas that were touched on earlier in this chapter.
 First, it characterizes constructions as pairings of form (F) and meaning, here represented by an (S) for semantics.
 This is perhaps not so very different from definitions of constructions that are used in pedagogical settings, where students of English are introduced to the ‘passive construction’ or the ‘present progressive construction’.
-An idea that is rather implicit in the definition above is that constructions represent linguistic knowledge: A form-meaning pair is a connection in a speaker’s mind.
+An idea that is rather implicit in the definition above is that constructions represent linguistic knowledge: a form-meaning pair is a connection in a speaker’s mind.
 To know a construction is to know that a certain form maps onto a certain meaning.
 Here, the definition departs from non-technical definitions, which are usually just concerned with linguistic structures, not necessarily with speakers’ knowledge of such structures.
 The most prominent idea in the definition, however, is that a construction is only to be seen as such if some aspect of its form or some aspect of its meaning is not strictly predictable.
 In plain words, something is a construction only if speakers have to memorize it as a linguistic unit in its own right.
 To make this more specific, an idiom such as to get carried away is a construction because its overall meaning ‘to be overcome by enthusiasm’ is not predictable from the meaning of its component words.
 A set phrase such as by and large likewise displays non-compositional meaning, but in addition, it is also formally unpredictable, since there is no more general pattern in the grammar of English that would license constituents that consist of a preposition, a conjunction, and an adjective.
 If a form-meaning pair displays non-compositional meanings and unpredictable formal characteristics, this means that it must be represented as such in speakers’ knowledge of language.